KANlKA/orbit/README.md

 a clone of Airflow's code — it's built from the ground up so you can explain every line in an interview.

-## Why this project (and not another CRUD app)
+## Why this project

-Most fresher backend projects are "CRUD + auth + Postgres."
 This project forces you to reason about problems senior backend engineers actually deal
 with:

 - **Graph algorithms in production code** — topological sort + cycle